The best brush for Australian Shepherds needs to be suited for their thick, double coat.

 Brushing regularly should take somewhere between five to ten minutes.
 So long as your Aussie’s coat is healthy and maintained.

 Keep in mind that, aside from routine trimming around your Australian Shepherd’s legs, he does not typically need a haircut.

 His double-layer coat is perfectly capable of keeping him warm in the winter and cool in the summer.

-Using a high-quality, leave-in spray during brushing sessions, as well as utilizing the proper brushing tools, will help to maintain your Australian Shepherd’s beautiful coat for years to come.
+Use a high-quality, leave-in spray during brushing sessions.
+As well as utilizing the proper brushing tools.
+This will help to maintain your Australian Shepherd’s beautiful coat for years to come.

 References and Further Reading:

 Cadieu, E., et al., “Coat Variation in the Domestic Dog Is Governed by Variants in Three Genes,” Science Magazine, Vol. 326, Issue 5949, pgs.
 150-153